-Opportunities for Brand Owners and Bottle Manufacturers to save energy and improve their sustainability profile.
+The opportunities for Brand Owners and Bottle Manufacturers to save energy and improve their sustainability profile are vast.

 The innovation race towards the most sustainable products presents formidable challenges, as many performance indicators are based on fuzzy metrics and uncertain return on investments.
 That is not the case of the greenhouse gas emissions associated with the energy used in the manufacturing and distribution processes.
 In fact, carbon footprint can be measured with good precision and has become the common denominator of mainstream sustainability analysis.
 Plastics are widely recognized as the most energy-efficient packaging material, not only for the advantages offered by their light weight during transportation, but also for offsetting carbon emissions through its recyclability, potential use of renewable materials, advanced design opportunities further reducing weight, and new technologies that require less energy in manufacturing processes.

-Eco-profiles and Life Cycle Assessments can help brand owners and packaging converters decide not only which sustainable materials to choose, but also what strategies can best improve sustainability performance, while saving on energy costs during production.
-Since PET is the fastest growing material used in consumer packaged goods, let’s review the menu of technology options available to designers and to reduce the energy footprint when developing a new product:
+Eco-profiles and life cycle assessments can help brand owners and packaging converters decide not only which sustainable materials to choose, but also what strategies can best improve sustainability performance, while saving on energy costs during production.
+Since PET is the fastest growing material used in consumer packaged goods, let’s review the menu of technology options available to designers and reduce the energy footprint when developing a new product: